About the Press

-Some background on the press’s history, practices, and principles.
+Some background about the press’s history, practices, and principles, presented in Q & A form.
 This is part of our commitment to transparency and education regarding the material aspects of small press publishing.

 What is Dead Mall Press?